Fall Fun in the Lake George Region

 Think there's nothing to do in Lake George after the summer is over?
 Think again!
 We've rounded up some top attractions in the Lake George area that are open in the fall and are perfect for seasonal adventures and fun.

-From new ways to see the foliage, to getting outdoors before winter comes, to creating something special to keep for years to come, your fall adventures await in the Lake George area.
+From new ways to see the foliage, to getting outdoors before winter comes, your fall adventures await in the Lake George area.

 Speaking of the foliage, one of the absolute top ways to see the changing leaves is just north of Lake George in North Creek, at Gore Mountain.
 Yes, Gore Mountain offers much more than skiing!
 There are scenic gondola rides, which is an incredible way to view the foliage, along with biking, hiking, climbing walls, bounce inflatables, a bungee trampoline, mini golf, and disc golf.